-- Negative feedforward: It aims to avoid failed attempts in the future by criticizing certain actions.
+- Negative feedforward: It aims to avoid failed attempts in the future by criticising certain actions.

-- Positive feedforward: It aims to ensure the continuous practice of behavior which promotes growth and development.
+- Positive feedforward: It aims to ensure the continuous practice of behaviour which promotes growth and development.

 Other than the four instruments mentioned above, the usage of destructive feedback can also be found in certain business entities.

 However, people tend to confuse negative constructive feedback with destructive feedback.
 Let us try and decode their meaning and aim.

 Destructive feedback aims to deteriorate an employee’s morale by passing rude judgments.
 These judgments might arise due to incomplete tasks or failed projects, but their aim is never to elevate the overall performance.
 Such comments tend to degrade the performance level of any company.

 For example, a project head repeatedly scolds an employee for project delays but never enquires about the methods or the reasons for the same.

 Negative constructive feedback, on the other hand, focuses on improving performance by using tools such as criticism or over time.